moritzblum/word_embedding_space_exploration/README.md

 ## Project Description

+The project was done by me and supervised by Basil Ell in the 2nd semester of my study program Intelligent Systems (M.Sc.) at the Bielefeld University.

 ### Motivation and Idea

 Word embeddings are a set of language modeling techniques in natural language processing (NLP) where words or phrases